Saturation of magnetised plasma turbulence by propagating zonal flows: Propagating zonal flows

-\textit{Propagating zonal flows.--} In gyrokinetic simulations of strongly driven ITG turbulence, ZF activity is apparent at multiple scales, see Fig.\ref{fig:ZF_real_Fourier}, showing large-scale stationary ZFs and small-scale propagating ZFs.
-The corresponding Fourier spectrum in Fig.\ref{fig:ZF_real_Fourier} exhibits stationary ZFs and GAMs at large radial scales $k_x \rho_i \sim 0.1$, and a new propagating ZF mode, the toroidal secondary.
-It is predominant at smaller scales $k_x \rho_i \sim 0.5$, and has a frequency $\omega \sim k_x v_{Mx}$ set by the radial magnetic drift velocity $v_{Mx} \equiv \rho_i v_{Ti}/R$, defined such that
+In gyrokinetic simulations of strongly driven ITG turbulence, ZF activity is apparent at multiple scales, see Fig.~\ref{fig:ZF_real_Fourier}, showing large-scale stationary ZFs and small-scale propagating ZFs.
+The corresponding Fourier spectrum in Fig.~\ref{fig:ZF_real_Fourier} exhibits stationary ZFs and GAMs at large scales $k_x \rho_i \sim 0.1$ and a new propagating ZF mode, the TSM.
+It is predominant at smaller scales $k_x \rho_i \sim 0.5$ and has a frequency $\omega \sim k_x v_{Mx}$ set by the radial magnetic drift velocity $v_{Mx} \equiv \rho_i v_{Ti}/R$, defined such that

-in a large aspect-ratio tokamak of circular cross-section.
+in a large aspect ratio tokamak of circular cross section.

-Unless specified otherwise, the gyrokinetic simulations presented in this Letter are performed using \texttt{stella} \cite{barnes_stella_2019}.
-The simulations model a flux surface at half-radius $r_0=a/2$ of the Cyclone Base Case, a tokamak with flux surfaces of circular cross-section and inverse aspect ratio $R/a=2.8$, where $a$ is the tokamak minor radius.
-The safety factor $q$ gives the magnetic field line pitch and sets the connection length $L_\parallel = q R$, with $2\pi L_\parallel$ the distance along the field line corresponding to one poloidal turn.
-The safety factor is varied between simulations, as is the ion temperature gradient $R/L_T\equiv -R \;\mathrm{d}\ln T_i/\mathrm{d}r$, while the density gradient and other quantities are held fixed at the usual Cyclone Base Case values.
-These are listed in the Supplementary Material, alongside the numerical parameters used in all simulations.